 Rerun part 1

-Well, if I swore, I’d say every curse word I know right now.
+If I swore, I’d say every curse word I know right now.
 If I threw fits, I would lay down on the floor and kick and scream.
 I don’t know how that woman could be so mean.

 The old Methodist Church in Murdo, South Dakota.
 The parsonage is next to it.